apes-suite/musubi-source/examples/tutorials/tut_01_mus_config.md

-In simple words, with acoustic scaling, the time step size $dt$ is reduced by half when the element size $dx$ is reduced by half i.e. $dt=\propto dx$ but with diffusive scaling, the time step size $dt$ is reduced by one-fourth i.e.
+In simple words, with acoustic scaling, the time step size $dt$ is reduced by half when the element size $dx$ is reduced by half i.e. $dt=\propto dx$ but with diffusive scaling, the time step size $dt$ is reduced to one-fourth i.e.
 $dt \propto dx^2$.

 When physical units are not of interest and you would like to just run a simulation